Ambulance attendances for suicidal and self-harm behaviours

 What is included in the release?

-The data released by AIHW includes ambulance data for NSW, Qld, Tas, ACT and the NT to September 2023.
+The data released by AIHW includes ambulance data for NSW, Vic, Qld, Tas, ACT and the NT to March 2024.
 It includes ambulance attendance data for:

 • Suicide attempts